RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 ### Fixes on build #53
 - RS67829 - Fixed a bug that caused Modules' auxiliary field not to get replicated between the primary and the replica shards.
 Applicable for RediSearch, RedisGraph and RedisGears and happening only at following scenarios:
-         - (A) On the destenation databases of a Replica Of upon a full sync operation
+         - (A) On the destination databases of a Replica Of upon a full sync operation
          - (B) Upon import operation

 ## Known limitations